Subshifts as Models for MSO Logic: Characterization of Subshifts of Finite Type and Sofic Subshifts

 Now suppose that $\mathfrak{M} \models \phi$.
 Take $b_1 \dots b_n \in \ZZ^2$.
 There exists $a_1 \dots a_n$ such that $a_1 \dots a_n$ and $b_1 \dots b_n$ are $0$-isomorphic.
 As $\mathfrak{M} \models \phi$ the quantifier-free formula ${\dff\psi}(a_1 \dots a_n)$ is true in $\mathfrak{M}$.
 As a consequence ${\dff\psi}(b_1 \dots b_n)$ is true in $\mathfrak{N}$.
 As this is true for all $b_1 \dots b_n$ we obtain $\mathfrak{N} \models \phi$.

 \end{pf}

 Given $(P, k)$ we consider the set $S_{\leq k}(P)$ of all configurations such that the pattern $P$ occurs at most $k$ times ($k$ may be taken equal to $0$)

-\begin{cor} A set is definable by a universal formula if and only if it is a positive combination (i.e. unions and intersections) of some $S_{\leq k}(P)$. \end{cor} Compare to corollary~\ref{fosets}. \begin{pf} Let $\cal C$ be the class of all universal formulas.
+\begin{cor} A set is definable by a universal formula if and only if it is a positive combination (i.e. unions and intersections) of some $S_{\leq k}(P)$. \end{cor} This corollary should be compared to corollary~\ref{fosets}. \begin{pf} Let $\cal C$ be the class of all universal formulas.
 It is clear that the set of $\cal C$-defined formulas is closed under intersection and unions.

 Now $S_{\leq k}(P)$ is defined by

 For $k = 0$, this becomes $\forall x, \neg\phi_P(x)$.
 Hence, every positive combination of some $S_{\leq k}(P)$ is $\cal C$-definable.

 Conversely, let $\phi$ be a universal formula and $S$ the set it defines.
 Let $(n,k)$ be as in the theorem.